tlaplus/conf/content/2025-etaps/_index.md

-Proposals for presentations, with a short (2 page) abstract summarizing the content, should be sent to [tla2025@inria.fr](mailto:tla2025@inria.fr) by February 7, 2025.
+Proposals for presentations, with a short (2 page) abstract summarizing the content, should be sent to [tla2025@inria.fr](mailto:tla2025@inria.fr) by February 28, 2025.
 Please indicate if you want to give a short or long presentation (25 or 40 minutes, including discussion).
-Notification will be given by February 17, 2025.
+Notification will be given by March 4, 2025.

 There will not be formal proceedings, but the abstracts and presentations will be made available on the Web.